LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 Applying different loop execution policies enables the loop to run in different ways; e.g., using different programming model back-ends.
-Different iteration space objects enable the loop iterates to be partitioned, reordered, run in different threads, etc. Please see :ref:`index-label` for details about RAJA iteration spaces.
+Different iteration space objects enable the loop iterates to be partitioned, reordered, run in different threads, etc. Please see :ref:`feat-index-label` for details about RAJA iteration spaces.

 .. note:: Changing loop execution policy types and iteration space constructs